 SFTR Article 4(1)(b) requires the reporting of all repos executed on or after the date on which the SFTR reporting requirements come into force.
 The reporting requirements start on different dates for different types of entity.
 For banks and securities dealers ("credit institutions" and "investment firms" as defined in EU legislation), this Reporting Start Date --- generally called the "go-live" date (G) --- is 12 months after the date that the RTS on transaction reporting comes into force.
-That RTS came into force on 11 April 2019, so the go-live date for banks and securities dealers is 11 April 2020.
-Other types of entity are required to start reporting in three subsequent waves, each separated by three months (but can report earlier if so they wish)15.
-Allowing for weekends and Easter, the complete schedule of go-live dates will likely be:
+That RTS came into force on 11 April 2019, so the go-live date for banks and securities dealers should be 11 April 2020.
+Other types of entity were required to start reporting in three subsequent waves, each separated by three months (but can report earlier if so they wish).
+However, because of the Covid-19 pandemic, the go-live date for banks and securities dealers has been delayed, effectively until 13 July 2020, the same go-live date as CCPs and CSDs.
+Therefore, the complete schedule of go-live dates is currently:

-- Tuesday 14 April 2020 --- reporting go-live for credit institutions and investment firms (or on Monday, 13 April 2020, if this is not a public holiday,) - Monday 13 July 2020 --- reporting go-live for CCPs and CSDs - Monday 12 October 2020 --- reporting go-live for insurance firms, UCITSs, AIFs and pension funds - Monday 11 January 2021 --- reporting go-live for non-financial entities
+- Monday 13 July 2020 --- reporting go-live for credit institutions and investment firms - Monday 13 July 2020 --- reporting go-live for CCPs and CSDs - Monday 12 October 2020 --- reporting go-live for insurance firms, UCITSs, AIFs and pension funds - Monday 11 January 2021 --- reporting go-live for non-financial entities

 In addition to the transaction reporting obligations that come into effect on the above go-live dates, SFTR imposes what is generally called a "back-loading" requirement to report historic transactions that were transacted before the above reporting obligations came into force and are still outstanding 180 days after an entity's reporting go-live date.

 The purpose of the back-loading requirement is to allow ESMA to start to calculate the outstanding position or stock of SFTs, in part, in order to fulfil their reporting obligations to the FSB.